Field-based Plant Phenomics Platform based at McGill's Emile A. Lods Agronomy Research Centre

 This vehicle platform has hydraulically adjustable height and wheel-base width allowing for imaging of plants from emergence to 2m height.
 The phenotyping platform is designed to measure multiple traits and characteristics of a variety of crops; monitoring growth and development in response to biotic and abiotic stresses in natural field environments.
-This high-clearance system is can perform: morphometric and infrared, visible (RGB) light analysis, chlorophyll fluorescence kinetics imaging, thermal imaging, hyperspectral imaging, NIR imaging.
+This high-clearance system can perform: morphometric analysis, infrared and visible (RGB) light analysis, chlorophyll fluorescence kinetics imaging, thermal imaging, hyperspectral imaging, and NIR imaging.

 This field-based high-throughput plant phenotyping platform (HTPPP) is anticipated to be available for the 2021 field season.
 Project inquiries are welcome.